carbon-language/carbon-lang/llvm/docs/ORCv2.rst

 ..
 [3] Sharing ThreadSafeModules in a concurrent compilation can be dangerous:
-       if interdependent modules are loaded on the same context, but compiled on different threads a deadlock may occur (with each compile waiting for the other(s) to complete, and the other(s) unable to proceed because the context is locked).
+       if interdependent modules are loaded on the same context, but compiled on different threads a deadlock may occur, with each compile waiting for the other to complete, and the other unable to proceed because the context is locked.

 ..
-[4] Mostly.
-Weak definitions are handled correctly within dylibs, but if
+[4] Weak definitions are currently handled correctly within dylibs, but if
-       multiple dylibs provide a weak definition of a symbol each will end up with its own definition (similar to how weak symbols in Windows DLLs behave).
+       multiple dylibs provide a weak definition of a symbol then each will end up with its own definition (similar to how weak definitions are handled in Windows DLLs).
 This will be fixed in the future.